x

 Q. Where did you get the names for your characters?

-A. I simply started by saying made-up words until it sounded right to my ears.
+I simply started by saying made-up words until it sounded right to my ears.

 Then I thought of what the names might mean.